shwina/still-magic/_en/branches.md

 This lesson introduces a few working practices that will help you do these things.
 Along the way, it shows you how to use some of Git's more advanced capabilities.
-As with everything involving Git, the syntax for commands is more complicated than it needs to be {% include b key="Pere2013,Pere2016" %}, but if used carefully, they can make you much more productive.
+As with everything involving Git, the syntax for commands is more complicated than it needs to be [Pere2013,Pere2016](#BIB), but if used carefully, they can make you much more productive.

 ## How can I use branches to manage development of new features? {#s:branches-branch}

-Experienced developers tend to use a {% include g key="g:branch-per-feature-workflow" text="branch-per-feature workflow" %},
-even when they are working on their own.
+Experienced developers tend to use a [branch-per-feature workflow](#g:branch-per-feature-workflow), even when they are working on their own.
 Whenever they want to create a new feature, they create a new branch from `master` and do the work there.